mrc-ide/packit/README.md

 ## e2e Tests

+We want to have e2e tests which test all packit features, but also to have a suite of tests which we can run against any packit server to test that its deployment has succeeded.
+We therefore have two styles of e2e tests:
+1. Generic tests which make no (or very few) assumptions about the packet groups, packets etc which will be present, and which can be run against any packet server.
+2. Tests which specifically expect the demo packet dataset, and therefore can test that packets have expected parameters, artefacts etc. These test are assumed to be running against localhost.

+To support running the correct tests for the target server, the playwright config file (`./app/playwright.config.ts`) uses a different `testMatch` property depending on whether the base url for the Packit server starts with `http://localhost` - if so, files suffixed `local.ts` (and which provide the demo dataset tests) and also those suffixed `spec.ts` (which provide generic test) will be matched and their tests run.
+If the base url is not for localhost, only the generic tests will be matched and run.

-e2e tests are written generically - not assuming any particular packet groups - because they are intended to be run both against local demo data or against any packit server to test deployment. e2e test are currently all readonly, a feature to allow tests which change the state of the system for non-prod servers only will be added in a future branch.
+e2e test are currently all read-only.
+A feature to allow tests which change the state of the system for non-prod servers only will be added in a future branch.

 Playwright tests are in `./app/e2e`.
 By default, they will run against localhost, and expect basic auth super user to be available, so you should run:
 1.  `./scripts/dev-start --super-user` to start the dependencies, api and app
 2. `npm run test:e2e` from `./app`

-Playwright tests can also be run against a server by running `./scripts/run-e2e-tests-on-server` providing args for server url and auth method
+Playwright tests can be run against any server by running `./scripts/run-e2e-tests-on-server` providing args for server url and auth method
 ("basic" or "github"), e.g. ` ./scripts/run-e2e-tests-on-server https://packit-dev.dide.ic.ac.uk/reside-dev/ github`.
 The github auth part uses `pyorderly` and so if you want to use github auth, you will need to first be running in a context where pyorderly is available, e.g. by running: